hibetterheyj/EPFL_ROS_Practicals_Project/readme.md

 ## :hammer: How to use?

-- visualize Thymio in Rviz
+- visualize Thymio in RViz

   ```shell
   roslaunch ros_basics_exercise thymio_simple_rviz.launch